 In terms of strategy, the company has a corporate website along with a standalone career website which carries the values of the brand.
 Its identity is also well defined on other platforms depending on what they target is.
 For example, the Sephora blog gives expert news and discuss topics of the cosmetic industry, while the Facebook career page aims to create a strong employer identity.

 The career website, all about the Sephora World, is called the SephoraEffect.
 In the “Sephora World” tab, the potential candidate can find out more about the history of the brand, and check out relevant facts and numbers.
 The “The Job Experience” tab displays what it means to work at Sephora: international opportunities, the training program new employees can look forward to and more about individual positions.

-Then Jorgen took it and got this result… guess not everyone is compatible with Sephora!
+Then my colleague Jorgen took it and got this result… guess not everyone is compatible with Sephora!

 Finally, your personal job space and the jobs vacancies are available in “Apply Now”

 Direct HR Communication and Employer Branding Strategy: from Blogging to Facebook

 The company used to have an HR blog, anyone could comment and share their thoughts and ideas.
 This blog was very focused on HR issues which perhaps wasn’t exactly what a prospective employee wants to read.
 So the decision was made to shut this down in favour of Facebook, a place where their target audience hangs out online already.

 Now the Facebook page “Sephora, the Unique Job Experience” has replaced this blog: “The Fan Page to discover the daily life of Sephora employees and Sephora HR events..”
 The goal: let people know in a fun way what working at Sephora means, what’s really happening backstage.